Spousal Support

 It can be.
 Historically, Texas didn’t recognize post-divorce spousal support as many other states had.
 That changed in 1997, when the first statute providing maintenance became law.

-Even with an update in 2011 that doubled the amount of monthly minimum spousal support and extended the maximum duration to 10 years, however, it’s still not easy to win an spousal support judgment.
+Even with an update in 2011 that doubled the amount of monthly minimum spousal support and extended the maximum duration to 10 years, however, it’s still not easy to win a spousal support judgment.
 That’s why you should consult with an experienced spousal support lawyer in Houston when you need help during your divorce.

-FAQ: Spousal Support in Texas
+Frequently Asked Questions About Spousal Support in Texas

 Can spousal support be awarded if my spouse and I have been married for less than 10 years?